Welcome to Swift for Arduino!

 A world first!

-The Swift for Arduino IDE for macOS allows you to write simple programs using a light-weight version of Swift, suitable for microcontrollers.
+The Swift for Arduino IDE for allows you to write embedded programs using a light-weight version of Swift, suitable for microcontrollers.

 by Swanoop – Oct 31, 2019